tjcsl/ion/docs/developing/styleguide.rst

 - Separate method definitions inside a class with a single blank line.
 - Use two spaces before inline comments and one space between the pound sign and comment.
 - Use a plugin for your text editor to check for/remind you of PEP8 conventions.
+- When in doubt, running ``./scripts/format.sh`` will fix a lot of things.
 - Capitalize and punctuate comments and Git commit messages properly.

 What is enforced in the build